 In the Master Gardener Volunteer Program, you receive 36 hours of horticultural training with UW-Extension specialists, faculty, and local experts.
 The $100 course fee for the initial “Level 1 Training” includes instructional materials, which you keep.
 In exchange for the training, you are asked to volunteer to help with approved projects throughout the year.

-Marathon County will be providing Level 1 Master Gardener Volunteer training in spring 2019.
-SIGN UP FOR THE 2019 CLASS TODAY!!
+Marathon County will be providing Level 1 Master Gardener Volunteer training again in the near future.
+SIGN UP TO BE CONTACTED THE NEXT TIME A TRAINING IS OFFERED IN MARATHON COUNTY!

 To become a certified Master Gardener Volunteer, you must attend designated training sessions, volunteer for approved projects for a specified number of hours each year in your community, and pass a final exam.
 To remain certified, each year you will need to complete 24 hours of volunteer service and 10 hours of continuing education.